Letters from Prison

 15.05.1973

-Dear Rubie and children, I embrace you from afar with longing.
-I hope you are well, as I am also fine.
-It has been a long time since you last wrote to me, and I don’t know what has happened.
-However, I need to know what has happened, and if you have suffered anything, stand strong, for you have a government on your side that is fighting for you.
-I have understood this to some extent, but I don’t know exactly, so upon receiving this letter, I request you to explain the situation in detail.
+Dear Rubie and you children.
+From afar I embrace you with longing.
+I rejoice that you are well, and I am well, too.
+It has been a long time that you have not written to me; I do not know what has happened to you.
+Nevertheless, I must know what has happened to you, and in case you have suffered something, stand like men, for you have a government over you that fights you.
+I have understood it to some extent, but I do not know with accuracy; therefore, upon receipt of this letter, I ask in detail how the matter stands.

-Let them have their snacks and rakija... do not bend at all, because every bad thing we face, the Almighty God will help you.
+It doesn’t matter what they promised …do not bow at all, for every bad thing that we have, the great God will help you.

 I embrace you with longing and love.